Achewood: Philippe

 Philippe is an undyingly optimistic and naïve young otter who resides in the house with Cornelius Bear, Lyle and Téodor, as well as Chris and Chris's family.
 His housemates collectively raised him with varied success, with Téodor acting as a nurturing motherly-type; Lyle as a neglectful big brother, and Mr. Bear as a stern but gentle father.
 He is separated from his mother, who lives in Ohio, but they talk on the phone frequently, and have a close relationship.
-(At the time The Achewood Cookbook came out, she was in Iowa.)
-Other than the fact that he is deceased, nothing is known about Philippe's father, although he appeared in one strip thus far in a dream.
+His mother occasionally sends him unusual presents.
+Other than the fact that he is deceased, nothing is known about Philippe's father.
 He is implied to be of French descent, and to have fought in a war as a youth.
-From time to time, Philippe's mother sends him unusual presents.

 Philippe seems to be perpetually five years old, and celebrates his fifth birthday every year.
 A strip which revealed the future of the Achewood characters showed that Philippe will still be the same age, even after the other characters grow old and die.
-A later comic has Philippe returning home to live with his mother, once again, with further evidence toward his agelessness.
+He eventually ends up moving back in with this mother, further emphasizing his young age.

-A song by the synth-pop band Freezepop titled "Here Comes a Special Boy" about the character of Philippe can be downloaded from Freezepop's website.
-Additionally, the Song Fight!
+His character has inspired music such as a song by the synth-pop band Freezepop titled "Here Comes a Special Boy" and the Song Fight!
 Entries for "What We Need More Of Is Science" by Brody and Octothorpe are two different versions of the same song about Philippe.